-The College has a 'Good' financial health grade.
-College Governors have approved a sustainable financial plan that is effective from the 1st August 2020.
-This financial plan is supported by the ESFA and will deliver sustained 'Good' financial health in year 2020/21.
+The College financial health grade has moved from 'Good' in 19/20 to 'Outstanding' in 20/21.
+College Governors have approved a sustainable financial plan effective from the 1st August 2021, which will deliver sustained 'Outstanding' financial health in year 2021/22.